johnschwenck/johnschwenck.github.io/_posts/2020-07-19-nyc_to_alaska.md

 My goals today are a stark contrast to what I had in mind one year ago, but in my opinion if you are the same person now as you were then, you haven't grown at all.
 I recently came across my [interview with KPAX Montana](https://www.youtube.com/watch?v=r59opEGhA6I&feature=youtu.be) from my trip and was amused by how my research plans have twisted and turned since then.
 As with most promising ideas there is a natural "hype cycle" that follows, but getting that initial idyllic phase out of the way allowed me to look at previous concepts with more clarity and empiricism and allowed me to better understand the mathematical principles that assess their legitimacy.
 No matter how seemingly insignificant you may think your ideas are, stay curious and never stop questioning the world around you.
 Those theories can always be refined down the road.

 I realize very few people will ever be able to comprehend what I've had to go through during my trip to achieve such a feat, but I also realize that the lessons and takeaways I've gained are ubiquitous and apply to everyday situations.
-In the spirit of LinkedIn professionalism, I've come up with a list of 5 lessons learned directly from my trip that have helped me in my career and in other areas of life.
+In the spirit of professionalism, I've come up with a list of 5 lessons learned directly from my trip that have helped me in my career and in other areas of life.
 My hope is that you don't find these as mere banalities, but that you can somehow relate to them in the future.

 <img style="padding-top:20px; padding-bottom:20px" src="/assets/img/R4R_post/CA rockies.jpg"/>